-In addition to the purchase price for the Auction Land, the Participation Contract requires D.R.
-Horton to pay ASLD 50% of the net project revenues (project revenues less project costs) earned from developing the Auction Land.
+In addition to the purchase price for the Auction Land, the Participation Contract requires Developer to pay ASLD 50% of the net project revenues (project revenues less project costs) earned from developing the Auction Land.
 The payments described in this section are due on March 31, 2022, and each March 31 thereafter.
-If the net project revenues are not adequate to pay all project costs, D.R.
-Horton must pay such project costs directly, subject to repayment from net project revenues at a later date.
-Pursuant to the Brookfield Purchase Agreement and the Mortgage, the Developer has certain rights to cure defaults under the Participation Agreement and is obligated to pay the portion of such project costs and net revenues that are allocated to the Brookfield Designated Property.
+If the net project revenues are not adequate to pay all project costs, Developer must pay such project costs directly, subject to repayment from net project revenues at a later date.